ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 #### OAuth2 Based Client Authentication

-`http:Client` client object can be configured to include OAuth2 based client authentication with Password grant type and Client Credentials grant type.
-Also, with the Direct Token mode the credentials can be provided manually and after that refreshing is handled internally.
+The `http:Client` object can be configured to include the OAuth2-based client authentication with the Password and Client Credentials grant types.
+Also, with the Direct Token mode, the credentials can be provided manually and after that refreshing is handled internally.

 ##### Client Credentials Grant Type
 ```ballerina